shadowquillapp/shadowquillapp/README.md

 #### Install Ollama

 **Ollama** is a free app that runs AI models locally on your computer.
-ShadowQuill uses it as the AI engine for 100% offline privacy.
+ShadowQuill uses it as the AI engine for offline capabilities.

 Download from [ollama.com](https://ollama.com)

-Ollama runs in the background as a service, which can be used with ollama's CLI tools or live chat interface.
+Ollama runs in the background as a service.
+Using it's CLI or Chat GUI, download one of the supported Gemma 3 models.

 #### Download a Gemma 3 Model

 **Supported models:**

-- `gemma3:4b` - Fast, balanced (Recommended)
+- `gemma3:4b` - Fast, balanced (8GB+ RAM)
-- `gemma3:12b` - Higher quality
+- `gemma3:12b` - Higher quality (16GB+ RAM)
-- `gemma3:27b` - Best quality (requires 32GB+ RAM)
+- `gemma3:27b` - Best quality (32GB+ RAM and RTX GPU)

 **Download via Command Line:**